coal182/ngx-coal/projects/ngx-coal/README.md

 ## Demo Tester

-Run `cd projects/ngx-coal-tester/ & ng serve` to see a demo of the components
+Run `cd projects/ngx-coal-tester/ & ng serve` to see a demo of the components or try it on [Stackblitz](https://stackblitz.com/edit/angular-cxtvq1).

 ## Code scaffolding